RetroGamerStuff/n64rgb/generalRGBmod/README.md

 On older revisions _J11.1_ (pin 90 and 91) and _J11.2_ (pin 1 and 2) are hidden jumpers.

 **[2]**
-To use switches for de-blur (similar to viletims board) on can set the jumper _J12_ on the board.
+To use switches for de-blur (similar to viletims board) on can set the jumper _J12_.1 on the board.
 This deactivates the IGR functionalities and the user can use the in-/ouputs for controller and reset for switches.
 These switches are used as on viletims commercial board: **A**uto and **M**anual.
 The corresponding inputs are _Ctrl_ and _Rst#_, respectively.
-On newer boards (September 2017 and later) these pads are relabeled with _Ctrl/ A_ and _Rst#/ M_.
+Pads are quite small.

 - If pad _Ctrl/ A_ is shorted to GND via a switch, the de-blur heuristic is used to switch de-blur on and off.
 - If pad _Rst#/ M_ is shorted to GND via a switch, the de-blur is forced to be on (beats heuristic).

-_J12_ is connected to pin 66 of the CPLD.
-Next to it is pin 65 which is connected to GND.
-If you have an older version of the board (August 2017 and earlier) running with the current firmware (September 2017 and later) you can short pin 65 and 66 to activate the alternative installation type.

 ### Slow Slew Rate

 This feature reduces the rising and falling time of the outputs.
 This reduces artefacts due to fast rising/falling edges at the outputs and the resulting over-/undershoots.
 The drawback is that the edges are not as sharp as with fast slew rates (at least in theory), which is not noticeable.

-### Low Pass Filter Bypass Mode of the THS7374 (v1 only)

-The bypass mode of the internal filters is controlled by the CPLD.
-At the moment the CPLD forwards just the setting one can input to the CPLD over pad *Fil*.

-- To leave the internal filters enabled you can left the pad open
-- To bypass the filter set this pad to GND.

 ## Technical Information